mrcryptsie/portfolio/README.md

 # Machine Learning Engineer | Computer Vision | Natural Language Processing

+🌍Looking for Long-Term Collaboration in Machine Learning I am passionate about solving real-world problems using Machine Learning solutions and am seeking long-term opportunities to make a lasting impact through Machine Learning.
+Machine Learning, combined with Python and Deep Learning, is the key to transforming industries, and I am focused on leveraging its power to deliver innovative results.
+Whether it's improving existing processes or creating groundbreaking technologies, I aim to apply Machine Learning in every project I undertake.
+I specialize in developing Machine Learning models that solve complex problems, and I am dedicated to advancing Machine Learning techniques to improve the world around us.

+🌍Over 2 Years of Expertise in Machine Learning
+My journey in Machine Learning spans over 2 years, specializing in Computer Vision 🖼️ and Natural Language Processing (NLP) 📝.
+During these 2 years, I have accumulated extensive experience with Machine Learning algorithms and developed a deep understanding of how Machine Learning can be applied across various domains.
+Through countless hands-on projects, I have strengthened my proficiency in Machine Learning and have become proficient in Computer Vision, NLP, and Time-Series Modeling.
+With Machine Learning at the core of my work, I continue to seek opportunities to grow my skill set, leveraging Python and Deep Learning frameworks like TensorFlow and PyTorch.

+🌍 Live Projects That Make a Difference

+🌍Product Detection on supermarket shelves using Machine Learning, enabling automated product recognition and inventory management.

+🛡️ Sharp Object Detection in X-ray images using Machine Learning, enhancing safety and security protocols in medical imaging.

+🌍 Various Image Classification Models, such as:

+🌍Indoor vs. Outdoor Spaces 🏠, leveraging Machine Learning to identify and classify environments.

+🌍Shoe Material Classification 👟, applying Machine Learning to recognize shoe materials based on image data.

+📚 Text Classification of diverse articles, using Natural Language Processing (NLP) and Machine Learning to categorize large volumes of text.

+📈 Stock Forecasting with LSTM models, using Machine Learning to predict stock trends by analyzing historical data and sentiment.

+🌍Certified in "Self-Driving Car Engineer" Nano Degree from Udacity 🚗💡 This certification strengthened my understanding of Machine Learning in the context of autonomous vehicles, specifically Machine Learning for Computer Vision.
+With practical knowledge in Machine Learning, I have been able to implement cutting-edge algorithms for real-time Computer Vision applications in self-driving cars, using Python and Deep Learning frameworks.

+🌍Skills and Tools
+I bring hands-on experience in:

+🌍Machine Learning & Deep Learning, with a focus on Machine Learning algorithms that solve complex, real-world problems.

+🖼️ Computer Vision & Natural Language Processing (NLP), applying Machine Learning to interpret and process images and text data effectively.

+⏳ Time-Series Models for forecasting, leveraging Machine Learning to make accurate predictions based on historical data.

+🛠️ TensorFlow/Keras, PyTorch, and Scikit-learn for building, training, and deploying advanced Machine Learning models.

+⚡ Yolo for object detection, a powerful Machine Learning technique used for real-time applications in Computer Vision.

+🐍 Python, my primary programming language for implementing Machine Learning algorithms and building robust solutions.

+📦 Docker for containerization, ensuring smooth deployment and scalability of Machine Learning models across environments.

+☁️ AWS (EC2, ECR, SageMaker) & Google Cloud Platform for deploying and managing Machine Learning applications at scale in the cloud.

+🌍Deploying TFLite Models on Raspberry Pi with OpenCV, a project where Machine Learning is applied to edge computing devices.

+🌍Let’s collaborate to turn innovative Machine Learning ideas into reality!
+With my expertise in Machine Learning, Computer Vision, NLP, and tools like TensorFlow, PyTorch, OpenCV, and Python, we can bring your ideas to life and make a significant impact on the industry. 🌍

 #### Technical Skills: Python,  OpenCV, Machine Learning, Scikit-Learn, TensorFlow, PyTorch, YOLO, Machine Learning, Vision Large Models, Deep Learning, Image Processing, Object Detection, Convolutional Neural Networks (CNN).

 ## Education